-Recipient of a Crafts Council Setting-Up grant 1995.
+Recipient of a Crafts Council Setting-Up grant.

-A bespoke piece of furniture is the result of a collaboration between the designer and client.
-The input from the client to the final piece of furniture cannot be overstated - a successful commission reflects the character,
+A bespoke piece of furniture is the product of a close and creative collaboration between designer and client.
+The input the client makes to the final piece of furniture cannot be overstated - a successful commission reflects the character, tastes and lifestyle of its new owner.

-by relevant material samples, are presented and discussed with the client. in order to focus on and develop the most appropriate concept.
+by relevant material samples, are presented and discussed with the client in order to focus on and develop the most appropriate concept.

 You are viewing the text version of this site.